 Puppy School classes are designed for vaccinated puppies aged 20 weeks or less.
 Class numbers are restricted to eight puppies, ensuring that plenty of individual attention is provided.
 All Puppy School clients and their puppies are invited to attend our puppy socialisation walks at no additional charge.

-The Puppy School course costs £72 for six one-hour lessons, the puppy socialisation walks, back-up support by phone or email for the duration of the course and a certificate and rosette.
+The Puppy School course costs £75 (plus a £1 booking fee) for six one-hour lessons, the puppy socialisation walks, back-up support by phone or email for the duration of the course and a certificate and rosette.

 Puppy University is a new addition to our range of courses and was developed by renowned behaviourist Gwen Bailey, through the Puppy School franchise.